-Just over 1 in 4 adult community members have been diagnosed with depression.
-A higher percentage of adults in Polk have been diagnosed with depression than Polk and the state.
+Just over 1 in 4 adult community members have been diagnosed with depression.22 A higher percentage of adults in Polk have been diagnosed with depression than Marion and the state.
+Depression diagnoses have been stable in Marion, while increasing in Polk and the state in recent years.
 Community members enrolled in Medicaid had a higher percentage with depression diagnoses than the community as a whole.

-A higher percentage of females of been diagnosed with depression than males in the community and the state.
-Polk County females had a much lower percentage diagnosed with depression than females in Marion and the state.
+A higher percentage of females of been diagnosed with depression than males in the community and the state.22 Polk County females had a much lower percentage diagnosed with depression than females in Marion and the state.